 O JARGON BUSTER

-A B C D E F
+A B C D E

-G H I J K L M
+I J K

-N O P Q R S T
+O P Q

-U V W X Y Z
+U V W

-This page is intended to explain all those
+This page is intended to explain all

-phrases which leave the
+those mysterious acronyms and phrases which leave the new

-If you can't find what you are looking for in
+If you can't find what you are looking

-here, please tell the compiler, Ian
+for in here, please tell the compiler, Ian Ditchfield,

-try to write an
+who will try to write an explanation.
+Even better, write a

-entry yourself and send it in.
-Likewise any corrections or additions to
+new entry yourself and send it in.
+Likewise any

-existing entries.
+corrections or additions to existing entries.

 If you are after a general explanation of

-web site, or on the national governing body's web site.
+or on the national governing body's web site.

 This page is on the Mole Valley web site,

-so no apologies for the presence of internal Mole Valley information,
+so no apologies for the presence of internal Mole Valley

-and more detail on south-east competitions than those for other areas.
+information, and more detail on south-east competitions

-However, other orienteers are very welcome to browse (and contribute)
+very welcome to browse (and contribute) and I hope you

-and I hope you find it useful.
+find it useful.

-- ¨A¨ course
+- “A” course

-standard, juniors usually have a choice of two age class courses,
+- At Level A events, juniors usually have a choice of

-There may also be an elite course for M20 and
+may also be an elite course for

-W20.
+M20 and W20.

 - Age Class

-orienteering events.
+serious orienteering events.
 Also known as BOF Class.
+A

-A British Orienteering web page
+British Orienteering web page

-Orienteering is not a sport for people who want to conceal their age!
+has details.
+Orienteering is not a sport for people who

 - Aiming off

-- A technique for finding a control on a line feature
+- A technique for finding a control on a line feature by deliberately

-If you aim to hit the line feature at the control and don't get it
+missing it!
+If you aim to hit the line feature at the

-when you reach the feature, you may not know whether to turn right or
+the feature, you may not know whether to turn right or

-If you ¨aim off¨ to ensure that you hit the feature to the right (say)
+left.
+If you ¨aim off¨ to ensure that you hit the

-then you will know for sure that you have to turn left.
+know for sure that you have to turn left.

 - AIRE